DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/NPCs/others/madam_eva.md

 **Card 5 — The Enemy (Final Card):** "This… is the card that matters most.
 The one who will stand in the darkness's path.
 That is you.
 All of you.
 If you are willing."

-> **DM NOTE:** Card locations must be determined BEFORE Session 1 (Week 1 plan.md).
+> **DM NOTE:** Card locations must be determined BEFORE Session 1 (Session 1 plan.md).
 See the official *Curse of Strahd* Tarokka deck placement rules in the Appendix for all possible locations by card draw.
 Record the results and never change them.

 ---